MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-basic-concepts.md

 When you open the Power BI service in a browser, you start at your Home screen.
 Here are the elements you may see:

 1. Navigation pane
-2. Microsoft 365 app launcher
+1. Microsoft 365 app launcher
-3. Power BI home button
+1. Power BI home button
-4. Icon buttons, including settings, help, and feedback
+1. Icon buttons, including settings, help, and feedback
-5. Search box
+1. Search box
-6. Favorite and frequent dashboards, reports, and workspaces
+1. Favorited dashboards that you use the most
-7. Recent dashboards, reports, and workspaces
+1. Favorite and frequent dashboards, reports, and workspaces
-8. Your workspaces
+1. Reports built by the Power BI Community, picked by the Power BI team

 You and the end users for your reports and dashboards have the same start experience in the Power BI service in a browser.